AdrienTorris/awesome-blazor/README.md

 * [Web Apps can’t really do that, can they? - Steve Sanderson](https://www.youtube.com/watch?v=MiLAE6HMr10&feature=youtu.be&t=31m45s) - July 10, 2017 - Web Apps can’t really do that, can they? - Steve Sanderson

 ## Articles
-* Basic knowledge
 * ['Death to JavaScript!'
 Blazor, for .NET Web Apps Using WebAssembly, Goes Alpha](https://visualstudiomagazine.com/articles/2018/03/23/blazor-alpha.aspx) March 23, 2018 - 'Death to JavaScript!'
 Blazor, for .NET Web Apps Using WebAssembly, Goes Alpha
 * [Get started building .NET web apps that run in the browser with Blazor](https://blogs.msdn.microsoft.com/webdev/2018/03/22/get-started-building-net-web-apps-in-the-browser-with-blazor/) March 22, 2018 - Get started building .NET web apps that run in the browser with Blazor
 * [A new experiment: Browser-based web apps with .NET and Blazor](https://blogs.msdn.microsoft.com/webdev/2018/02/06/blazor-experimental-project/) February 6, 2018 - A new experiment: Browser-based web apps with .NET and Blazor
 * [Blazor: a technical introduction](http://blog.stevensanderson.com/2018/02/06/blazor-intro/) February 6, 2018 - Blazor: a technical introduction
 * [Running Blazor on Mono in the browser](http://blog.stevensanderson.com/2017/11/05/blazor-on-mono/) - November 5, 2017 - Running Blazor on Mono in the browser
 * [.NET and WebAssembly - Is this the future of the front-end?](https://www.hanselman.com/blog/NETAndWebAssemblyIsThisTheFutureOfTheFrontend.aspx) - August 12, 2017 - .NET and WebAssembly - Is this the future of the front-end?

 ## Podcasts
 * [.NET Rocks 1455, WebAssembly and Blazor with Steve Sanderson](https://www.dotnetrocks.com/?show=1455) - July 4, 2017 - .NET Rocks, WebAssembly and Blazor with Steve Sanderson